yiren6/analyze_svf/README.md

 6. The program will extract the soot volume fraction for each ROI and output the results.

 ## Dependencies
-CornellSVF uses the following MATLAB toolboxes and functions:
+analyze_svf uses the following MATLAB toolboxes and functions:
 Image Processing Toolbox: imfindcircles.m and improfile.m
 Financial Toolbox: tsmovavg.m

 ## References
-If using CornellSVF in your research, please cite the following paper:
+If using analyze_svf in your research, please cite the following paper:
+Y. Xu, Y. Shen, C.T.
+Avedisian, M.C.
+Hicks, M.Y.
+Choi, Quantitative Investigation of Sooting Dynamics in Droplet Combustion Using Automated Image Analysis Algorithms, Fuel, 2023, Under review
 [Insert reference to the paper associated with the program here]

 ## License